idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 imagefeaturelocal: raccoon-lifting-weights.png
 ---

+Physical health is not bought, it’s rented and it’s due every day.
 Physical health is the basis of energy, and thus the source of success, and a key [saw to sharpen](/sharpen-the-saw).
 Physical health requires weight, fitness, and sleep.

 ### Why?
 So you can look good in your jeans?
 So you can wrestle bears?